CoEdition/vendor-module-magento2/README.md

 ## Installation

-There are many ways to install a magento 2 module, the simplest is to download the code from this repository and change the name of the folder from `vendor-module-magento2-master` to `Coedition_Vendor` and then drop the folder into your `app/code` folder.
+There are many ways to install a magento 2 module, the simplest is to download the code from this repository and change the name of the folder from `vendor-module-magento2-master` to `Coedition/Vendor` and then drop the folder into your `app/code` folder.
 Then run `php bin/magento setup:upgrade` to install.
 You many then run `php bin/magento setup:di:compile` and `php bin/magento setup:static-content:deploy` to complete the process for production.

 ## Prepare API access for Coedition